clojurewerkz/quartzite.docs/articles/durable_quartz_stores.md

 ### With MongoDB

+It is possible to use [MongoDB as a durable job store for Quartz](https://github.com/michaelklishin/quartz-mongodb/).

 A solution to the different class loaders issue is to subclass the job store class and (if it allows this) make it use Clojure's `clojure.lang.DynamicClassLoader`: